 Step 5.
 Finally, place the feeder, and fill it up.
 Make sure it's low enough that your hens can easily reach, but not so low that it will attract mice or other pests into our coop.
 Our area is all orchards, meaning there are a lot of rodents around to attract!
 That's why I wanted the edges of the feeder ports to be high enough that I wouldn't be feeding a new generation.

 My turkeys especially love these types of feeders.

 Costs of the DIY No-Waste Feeder

 This particular container cost me around $12 at Walmart, and is large enough to hold two 50-pound bags of chicken feed, with room to spare.
-A hundred pounds is a lot of weight pushing outwards on the side of the container–so when choosing your container, be sure to note the thickness and quality of the plastic.
+A hundred pounds is a lot of weight pushing outwards on the side of the container.
+So,when choosing your container, be sure to note the thickness and quality of the plastic.
 The PVC elbows were ~$2.00 each at the hardware store.
-If you count the caulk used, this feeder cost around $25 to make, but I will save money on feed.
+If you count the caulk used, this feeder cost around $25 to make.
+However, I'll also save money on feed.

-Another thing to consider: if you have lots of chickens and not so much space, you may want to use several shorter containers with more feeding stations.
-As my hens can free-feed out of this feeder all day, I haven’t seen any fighting for use of a particular opening, but if you are seeing feather picking/pecking, you’ll want to make sure there is space for everyone to eat at once.
+Another thing to consider: if you have lots of chickens and not so much space, you may want more, but shorter, feeding stations.
+As my hens can free-feed out of this feeder all day, I haven't seen any fighting for use of a particular opening.
+But particularly if you're seeing feather picking/pecking, you'll want to make sure there is space for everyone to eat at once.